smithy545/fantasyrowingcollege/README.md

 - The big crews contains a spreadsheet with some pretty fleshed out race results from many teams in the IRA over the 2014-2015 season.
 It was all typed in by hand and was a bitch to compile.
 In the spreadsheet there is also the elo ratings over the course of the seasons for these teams

-- The graphics folder contains various visuals to check the accuracy of the points annd elo functions
+- The graphics folder contains various visuals to check how the elo and points functions map against what I expected

 - The code is in .py files, the databases are .db and there's a scratch word file I was using to test formula stuff as a .docx